darcyai/heart-rate-demo/README.md

-# Healthcare Demo - Heart Rate from Bluetooth Wearable
+# Darcy Heart Rate Demo

 This repository contains microservices and packaging code for starting up a healthcare demonstration on Darcy Cloud.
-The demonstration detects the presence of a [Schosche RHYTHM+ wearable](https://www.scosche.com/catalog/product/view/id/9140) via Bluetooth Low Energy and then gathers the heart rate data and assigns the configured name to the data and passes it on to a JSON Viewer as an ioMessage.
+The demonstration detects the presence of a [Schosche RHYTHM+ wearable](https://www.scosche.com/catalog/product/view/id/9140) via Bluetooth Low Energy and then gathers the heart rate data and passes that onto a graphical UI.

 This demo showcases the power of the [ioFog RESTBlue](https://github.com/eclipse-iofog/restblue) microservice which abstracts the Bluetooth Low Energy capabilities of the edge node and makes them available via a REST API for easy